p2panda/handbook/website/docs/specification/data-types/documents.md

 :::caution Requirement DO4

-If a document contains any number of DELETE operations it SHOULD be considered deleted.
-After this point, new operations SHOULD NOT be appended to any point on the document.
+A document MAY contain any number of DELETE operations.
+Document's which contain one or more DELETE operations no longer produce a materialised view.

 :::